A Few More Tang Poems

 Ever like Shen and Shang

-What night is this
+What a night is tonight

-Sharing lamp and candle glow
+Sharing here lamp and candle glow

 Youth’s strength manages a while

-Our temples each has greyed
+Our temples each has grayed

 Inquired old friends half are ghosts